2 Part Course |

 • Land Transaction Tax (LTT) in Wales

-• Both similar in concept to SDLT but with different rates and thresholds.
+• Why they are both similar in concept to SDLT but with different rates and thresholds

 7.2 First-Time Buyer Relief